m-reza-rahman/azure-cafe/README.md

 * Clone this repository into your own GitHub account.
 Make sure to update the [azure-cafe.yml](azure-cafe.yml) file in the root directory and [standalone.xml](server/standalone.xml) file in the server/ directory to replace occurrences of `reza` with `<your suffix>`.
 You will also need to update the [redisson.yml](redisson.yml) file.
 Replace occurrences of `reza` with `<your suffix>` and replace `<your Redis access key>` with the access key value you noted earlier.
 * Go to Settings -> Secrets and variables -> Actions on your GitHub repository.
 * Click 'New repository secret'.
 Specify the secret name to be 'KUBE_CONFIG'.
 The Value will be the Base64 encoded .kube/config output from earlier.
 * Click 'New repository secret'.
 Specify the secret name to be 'REGISTRY_SERVER'.
-The Value will be your Docker Hub password.
+The Value will be azurecaferegistry`<your suffix>`.azurecr.io.
 * Click 'New repository secret'.
 Specify the secret name to be 'REGISTRY_USERNAME'.
-The Value will be your Docker Hub username.
+The Value will be azurecaferegistry`<your suffix>`.
 * Click 'New repository secret'.
 Specify the secret name to be 'REGISTRY_PASSWORD'.
-The Value will be your Docker Hub password.
+The Value will be registry access password you noted down earlier.
 * Click 'New repository secret'.
 Specify the secret name to be 'APPLICATION_INSIGHTS_KEY'.
 The Value will be the instrumentation key you noted earlier.
 * Go to Actions -> Workflows -> All workflows -> Main Build -> Run workflow -> Run workflow.
 * When the job finishes running, the application will be deployed to Kubernetes.